Luxury Ski Chalets Switzerland

 Compared to other resorts, Gstaad has an extraordinarily diverse winter offering.
-Home to 200 km of ski slopes and the only glacier ski area in the Bernese Oberland, there is plenty of skiing to keep you amused during your stay.
+Home to 200 km of ski slopes and the only glacier ski area in the Bernese Oberland, there is plenty of skiing in Gstaad to keep you amused during your stay.
 Cross-country skiing is also popular here whilst non-skiers have 185 km of scenic winter hiking trails and 80 km of snowshoeing trails to choose from.

-In St Moritz, fabulous events are held throughout the season including the Snow Polo World Cup, White Turf, St. Moritz Gourmet Festival and Cricket on Ice.
+If you're thinking about staying in a luxury chalet in St Moritz, make sure you plan to be there for one of the fabulous events that are held throughout the season including the Snow Polo World Cup, White Turf, St. Moritz Gourmet Festival and Cricket on Ice.

 Further options for your luxury ski holiday in Switzerland include Davos and Klosters, which share a sweeping network of ski lifts and slopes, whilst Crans Montana and Saas Fee are ideal for families.
 Andermatt has earned its place in the hearts of free-riders and whilst under the radar at the moment, a luxury redevelopment means it won’t remain that way for long.

 Luxury Catered Ski Chalets Switzerland

 Whilst Switzerland has many fantastic restaurants to choose from, the convenience of a catered ski chalet is hard to beat.
 Both Verbier and Zermatt in particular have an array of luxury Swiss chalets with a full team of staff ready to attend to your every need.
 Wake up to the smell of freshly brewed coffee and set yourself up for a day exploring the well-groomed pistes, before returning to your luxury Swiss chalet for afternoon tea, champagne, canapes and a bespoke dinner created for you by your private chalet.

 Luxury catered ski chalets in Switzerland which come fully staffed are certainly one of the most relaxing options for your luxury ski holiday.
 With daily cleaning included and often a driver at your disposal to chauffeur you to the ski lifts and back, you can revel in a hassle-free ski holiday.